SMLtahir/SimilarityCalculator/README.md

         "FILE_NEIGHBORS": "data/neighbors.txt"

     This configuration parameter tells the program where to store the final output file.
+It is advised to store this in the SimilarityCalculator/data/ directory as is done by default.
 The format of the file produced will be as below:

         itemId,neighbor1,Similarity_Score